Exploring the experimental limit of deep quantum signal processing using a trapped-ion simulator

 PhD Student (2023)

 I obtained my BMath in AMath, CO & joint PMath from the University of Waterloo.
-My research interests include quantum information theory and quantum machine learning.
+My research interests include quantum algorithm design and quantum machine learning.

 Xin Wang